-Applicants who have ACT/SAT scores are asked to submit them to the Admissions Office in Dellwood Hall, Room 4 in lieu of placement testing.
+Applicants who have ACT/SAT scores may submit them to the Admissions Office in Dellwood Hall, Room 4 in lieu of placement testing.

-Current tuition and fees are listed online at www.socc.edu, in this catalog and in Southwestern's Schedule of Classes.
+Current tuition and fees are listed online at under Cost of Attendance on the Financial Aid website and are responsible for payment.
 All courses carry a per credit tuition charge, per credit fee, and a per course fee.

-Tuition for out-of-state students and Oregon resident students is the same.
+Tuition for out-of-state students and Oregon resident students in the same.